boozinka/kb_ansible/README.md

 Once again all of your new VLAN IDs and VLAN names should be stored in group_vars.
 Similarly, the interfaces to VLAN ID mappings should also be stored in group_vars.

-Note, do NOT change the Ethernet1 interface as this interface is needed for management access to the device.
+***Note***, do NOT change the Ethernet1 interface as this interface is needed for management access to the device.

 At the end of the templating process, you should be generating an entire configuration that you can deploy to Arista5.